Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 For those interested in combat and damage, the Circle of the Moon subclass is the best choice among Druids.
 This subclass revolves around utilizing Wild Shape for dynamic transformations, primarily focusing on great damage.
 While it possesses other forms of support and moderate healing, this Druid excels through its Wild Shapes, dealing exceptional damage, and having robust survivability.

-Druids are the closest to nature class, with the wild shape ability that allows them to transform into many creatures, and talk to all animals.
-You want to play this class if you would like to transform into animals, cast powerful spells, and do considerable AoE and single-target damage.
+Druids are the closest to nature class, with the wild shape ability to transform into many creatures and talk to all animals.
+If you want to transform into animals, cast powerful spells, and do considerable AoE and single-target damage, you want to play this class.
 Good for the beginner player who wants to play a “mage-type character”.

 Fighter